No person leaves the military the same as when they entered. Here are some things Veterans do after some time in the military:

 - Sitting towards a door or exit.
 Spouses and family members, don’t try to change this in your veteran.
 If your wife wants to sit towards the door to have the exits covered, let her.
 If your husband feels calmer protecting his family from a position of advantage, let him sit there.
 You can tell when a veteran walks into a place because they scan the exits, avenues of approach, and escape routes in the event of an emergency.
 If they exercise their right to conceal carry, this is definitely happening.
 Speaking of conceal carry…

 - Conceal carry or gun ownership.
-First rule of a gunfight is having one in the first place.
+The first rule of a gunfight is having one in the first place.
 A good defense requires offensive tools.
 We teach our family members to respect those tools.
 We train on those tools regularly.
 Speaking of training…

 - Veterans train.
 We don’t diet or exercise; we eat right and train.
 Physical fitness, mental fortitude, spiritual bolstering, it’s all there.
 We train at the range, in the gym, at home.
 Even the portly retiree with the war veteran ball cap will bust up bad guys in the back alley because he has the mental fortitude to manage violence and come out successful.